 The NEC is working with the currently approved PD and the Nursing Program Supervisor to ensure there is a plan to maintain program compliance and improve student outcomes.
 The report was received after the deadline and the materials are currently under review.

-NEXT STEP: Place on Board agenda.
-PERSON TO CONTACT: Donna Shipp MSN, PHN, RN Nursing Education Consultant
+PERSON TO CONTACT: Donna Shipp MSN, PHN, RN

 Copper Mountain College Associate Degree Nursing Program Executive Summary of Compliance March 2025